asaikali/local-tap/README.md

    comments in the `setting.sh` to guide along.

 3. Run the scripts in this folder in sequence based on the script number and you will end up with a working TAP.
+Scripts after 04 are optional.